unxmaal/aux_sdcard/README.md

 * This boots SCSI ID 1.

 Your SCSI2SD card shouldn't be at a different ID than 0 or 1, but as you see above, you can select the ID easily.

+### Boot off of floppy disk to set Startup Disk
+A Floppy Emu with a System 7 version of "Disk Tools.img" or a regular bootable floppy can serve as a failsafe to get you to Control Panel, where you can manually run Startup Disk or Disk First Aid if there's a bigger problem. (like if you got your SD card out of the clearance bin at Discount Auto Parts)

 ## Specific examples
 ### Unhappy Mac